syncfusion-content/javascript-docs/js/Barcode/Getting-Started.md

 });
 {% endhighlight %}

-The above code gives the output displayed in following screenshot.
 {% include image.html url="/js/Barcode/Getting-Started_images/Getting-Started_img3.png" Caption=""%}

-###Customizing the Barcode appearance
+## Customizing the Barcode appearance

-##Customizing the Barcode color
+### Customizing the Barcode color

-A page or printed media with barcode often appears colorful in the background and surrounding region with other contents.
-In such cases the barcode can also be customized to suit the needs.
-You can achieve this by changing the [darkBarColor](/js/api/ejBarcode#darkbarcolorspan-classtype-signature-type-objectobjectspan) property.
+You can customize the barcode color by changing the [darkBarColor](/js/api/ejBarcode#darkbarcolorspan-classtype-signature-type-objectobjectspan) property.

 >   **Note:** This color customization is possible only for one dimensional barcodes and it is not supported for two dimensional barcodes.